jmshea/plotvec/README.md

 # Making Attractive 2-D Vector Diagrams in Python with PlotVec

 *How do I make attractive vector diagrams in Python?* PlotVec makes plotting vectors easier.
+PlotVec was created to enable interactive quizzes for readers of my book [*Foundations of Data Science with Python*](https://amzn.to/48cYila) [Affilate Link]

 (Note that the figures below use my matplotlibrc file, which is included in the GitHub repository for plotvec.)